 With the Estateguru Auto Invest feature, investors have the option to set predefined criteria for their loan selection, thus passively managing the investment.
 Possible configuration criteria include:

-- Investment amount: From 50 euros (but with limited filtering options)
+- Investment amount: From EUR 50 (but with limited filtering options)

 - Interest rate: 8% to +11%